-Adviser currently acts as a sub-adviser in five model delivery programs called Unified Managed Account (UMA) programs that we consider to be wrap-fee programs by strict definition.
+As of December 31, 2020, Adviser currently acts as a sub-adviser in 17 model delivery programs called Unified Managed Account (UMA) programs that we consider to be wrap-fee programs by strict definition.
 Participation in any additional UMA programs as an adviser/sub-adviser or sponsor would be allowed only with approval by the President or Chair of the Board of Adviser, along with making appropriate disclosures and meeting regulatory requirements.

-The UMA programs we manage are for our midcap growth product that matches the firm's core midcap strategy.
-However, there are a few slight differences in how UMA accounts are managed compared to other managed accounts.
+The UMA programs we manage are for our all cap growth, midcap growth and small cap growth products.
+There are a few slight differences in how UMA accounts are managed compared to other managed accounts.

 - The Adviser does not trade any accounts in the Unified Managed Account (UMA) program. - The UMA sponsor does all of the trading in client accounts in this program. - The Adviser submits model changes when they occur.
-These model changes are submitted on a separate, proprietary software system. - The UMA program is recognized as a single account on Adviser's accounting system. - The individual UMA account details are analyzed on the UMA program sponsor's proprietary software system. - There is no contact between Adviser and the UMA program end client.
+These model changes are submitted on a separate, proprietary software system. - The UMA program is recognized as a single account on Adviser's accounting system. - There is no contact between Adviser and the UMA program end client.
 Adviser interacts solely with the UMA sponsor.